-- We advise you to exercise a high degree of caution in Côte d'Ivoire due to the unpredictable security environment and the high risk of crime.
-You should pay close attention to your personal security at all times and monitor the media for possible new safety or security risks.
+Exercise a high degree of caution in Côte d'Ivoire (Ivory Coast) due to the unpredictable security environment and the high risk of crime.
+Pay close attention to your personal security at all times and monitor the media for possible new safety or security risks.

 Entry and exit

 As visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice, contact the